mehernayan/assignment_maersk/README.md

 # assignment_maersk
-It is an assignment for evaluation
+It is an assignment for evaluation of frontend knowledge